UWC2-PYTHON/ProgrammingInPython/source/exercises/comprehensions_lab.rst

     >>> comprehension = [delicacy.capitalize() for delicacy in feast]

-What is the output of:
+What is the output of this?

 .. code-block:: python